dojeon-ai/STRAP/README.md

 ### Check data preprocessing

-If you want to see data pre-processing procedure, check the below jupyter notebook scripts.
+If you want to see the data pre-processing procedure, check the below jupyter notebook scripts.

 ```
 ./data/dataset_summary.ipynb